Research Priorities Generated

 About the JEAP Initiative

-The Initiative for Justice and Emerging Adult Populations (JEAP Initiative) is a project funded by the National Institute on Drug Abuse (R24DA051950).
+The Justice-involved and Emerging Adult Populations (JEAP) Initiative is a project funded by the National Institute on Drug Abuse (R24DA051950).
 We aim to advance research on the effectiveness of peer recovery supports and recovery residences for emerging adults and justice-involved adults with substance use disorder.

 Developing Research Priorities